-University "X" has created a joint research unit with university "Y".
 University "X" is a beneficiary in the FCH JU GA, and performs the work via the joint research unit co-owned with "Y".
 Therefore, "Y" is here the third party linked to "X".
-"X" has an analytical accounting system allowing it to declare its actual costs (both direct and indirect).
-It fills in Form C with its own costs only:

 28 A CFS is mandatory for any claims of final payments submitted by each beneficiary whose total FCH JU financial contribution, claimed in the form of reimbursement of costs, exceeds 50,000 EUR, and for claims of interim payments when the amount of the FCH JU financial contribution claimed by a beneficiary under the form of reimbursement of costs is equal to or superior to EUR 325,000, when cumulated with all previous payments for which a certificate on the financial statements has not been submitted